HistoryPoints.org delivers Welsh history to your mobile, on the spot!

 Browse our Contributors’ section to discover where local history societies, museums and others are providing information to a new audience via mobiles and our QR codes and website.
 If your group would like to contribute, please get in touch via the Feedback form.

 Please patronise the businesses who sponsor some of our pages, if you can.
-Their sponsors’ banners are at the foot of the relevant pages.
+Their sponsors’ banners are shown on the pages they sponsor.
 It’s their generosity which allows HistoryPoints.org to bring you all this fascinating, fun and free information about Wales!

 Information about most of our HiPoints is available in at least two languages, thanks to volunteer linguists.
-Look out for language icons in the top right of the screen if you’d prefer to read in Welsh, French or other languages, where available.
+Look out for language icons in the top right of the screen if you’d prefer to read in Welsh, French, Japanese or other languages, where available.